The performance of a bit may be judged on the following criteria:

 - They are also found to require higher torque than roller cone bits.

 - The general recommendation is that the highest RPM that can be achieved should be used.

-Reasons for the improved performance in oil based muds has been attributed to increased lubricity, decreased cutter wear temperature and preferential oil wetting of the bit body.
+Reasons for the improved performance in oil-based muds have been attributed to increased lubricity, decreased cutter wear temperature, and preferential oil wetting of the bit body.
 The performance

 of PDC bits in respect to other mud properties is consistent with that found with Roller Cone Bits i.e. increase in mud solids content or mud weight decreases ROP.

 The effects of increased hydraulic horsepower at the bit are similar to their effect on Roller Cone Bits.
-However manufacturers will often recommend a minimum flow rate in an attempt to ensure that the bit face is kept clean and cutter temperature is kept to a minimum.
-This requirement for flowrate may adversely affect optimization of HHP.
+However, manufacturers will often recommend a minimum flow rate in an attempt to ensure that the bit face is kept clean and cutter temperature is kept to a minimum.
+This requirement for the flow rate may adversely affect the optimization of HHP.